These circular economy actions are also needed in Finland

 4. Launching a tax shift for sustainable development

 The creation of an ambitious domestic market requires setting the price of harmful environmental impacts at the correct level.
 It means imposing higher taxes on emissions and the consumption of natural resources, and budget-neutral targeting of the additional tax revenues for lowering the taxes on work and entrepreneurial activities and for minimising the negative impacts on income distribution.
 Comprehensive studies and surveys have been made on the issue, and we are largely aware of the measures available.
 Next, the government should implement a comprehensive evaluation of the impacts of a tax reform and use it as a basis for creating a long-term road map on taxation, which it will set out to implement.
-The target should be to increase and speed up the tax shift for sustainable development by at least one billion euros during the government term 2019-2023.
+The target should be to increase and speed up the tax shift for sustainable development by at least one billion euros per year during the government term 2019-2023.

 5. Identifying and eliminating subsidies that are harmful to the environment